isovera/foia-api-enhancements/docroot/modules/custom/foia_readonly/README.md

 INTRODUCTION
 ------------

-The FOIA Readonly module adds a [readonly attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/readonly) to input elements of fields that are autocalculated and therefore should be not be editable by the user.
+The FOIA Readonly module adds a [readonly attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/readonly) to input elements of fields that are autocalculated and therefore should not be editable by the user.
 The module adds this attribute to auto-calculated fields on Annual FOIA Report Data node forms and any child widgets such as paragraph items.

 Auto-calculated fields are marked readonly based on the list of field machine names maintained in this module.
 In order to make a field readonly, add a